Monday - Friday from 9am - 5pm

 I keep hearing the term Probate Avoidance, what is that?

 A will is the more simple and traditional approach to estate planning.
 It revolves around the will which only goes into effect after death.
 Once you pass, a court will typically appoint a personal representative who is then responsible for retitling and distributing assets.
 A trust is a bit more involved in the beginning.
 A trust exists while you’re still alive.
 It’s almost like having a business because you can title assets into the trust.
 Then when you pass away, the trust is simply managed by a trustee who follows your instructions.
-Note: both of these are broad simplifications.
+Note: this information is a broad simplification.
 Trusts and wills can play out in many different ways.

 What’s the difference between a will and a trust?